International researchers

 Travel health insurance does not generally meet the statutory requirements.
 At most, it covers your entry into Germany and/or a stay of up to 90 days.

-Health insurance is one of the pillars of Germany’s social security system.
-The other 4 are: unemployment insurance, accident insurance, retirement benefits, and nursing care benefits.
+Health insurance is one of the five pillars of Germany’s social security system.
+The other four are: unemployment insurance, accident insurance, retirement benefits, and nursing care benefits.
 Health insurance is divided into public (state) health insurance and private health insurance.

 The type of insurance you may (or must) choose depends on the purpose of your stay in Germany and how you are financing your stay.
 Different requirements apply for EU nationals and non-EU citizens.

-If you are undertaking a doctorate at Universität Hamburg, you can also find advice from the Counselling Centre for Social and International Affairs run by Studierendenwerk Hamburg.
+If you are undertaking a doctorate at the University of Hamburg, you can also find advice from the Counselling Centre for Social and International Affairs run by Studierendenwerk Hamburg.

 More useful links: